korund/6489237645/README.md

 - Add uikit with npm
 - Use uk-grid for making a grid
 - Style language: scss
-- Add uikit.js to project (angular.js file)
+- Add uikit.js to project (in angular.js file)
 - Import uikit scss files from node_modules